 PWWSD has water purchase contracts with Rural Water District No. 5, Douglas County and Rural Water District No. 5, Osage County, that are 40-year contracts for these member entities to purchase water from the District.
 These contracts allow both entities to purchase up to 1 million gallons per day.
-PWWSD is expected to start supplying water under this agreement in the summer of 2019.
+PWWSD started supplying water under this agreement in late 2019.